IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 .. _Counter Processor: https://github.com/CDLUC3/counter-processor
 .. _DASH: https://cdluc3.github.io/dash/

-The diagram belows shows how Counter Processor interacts with Dataverse and the DataCite hub, once configured.
+The diagram below shows how Counter Processor interacts with Dataverse and the DataCite hub, once configured.
 Installations of Dataverse using Handles rather than DOIs should note the limitations in the next section of this page.

 |makedatacount_components|